 “Oh,” I say, totally confused.
 “I was having a bad dream.”

 “You’re all right now,” he says, rubbing my arm lightly where he gripped it a minute earlier.

 Then a man comes on the speaker system.

 “Ladies and gentleman, as we start our descent, please make sure your seat backs and tray tables are in their full upright position,” he says.
-“Make sure your seat belt is securely fastened and all carry-on luggage is stowed underneath the seat in front of your in the overhead bins.
+“Make sure your seat belt is securely fastened and all carry-on luggage is stowed underneath the seat in front of you or in the overhead bins.
 Thank you.”